mrKimura/reactnd-project-would-you-rather/README.md

 # Would You Rather Project

-TThis is the project for Udacity's React & Redux course.
+This is the project for Udacity's React & Redux course.
 It shows my skills in developing web applications using both React and Redux.

 ## Features